nleanba/typst-marginalia/main.typ

     #lorem(4)
   ]

-The default options here are meant to be as close as possible to the stock footnote style.
+The default options here are meant to be as close as possible to the stock footnote style given 11pt text.

-I strongly recommend setting a fixed text-size for your notes (```typc size: __pt``` instead of ```typc size: __em```) to ensure consistent sizing of the notes independent on the font size of the surrounding text.
+For other text sizes, set the `text-style` size to 0.85 times your body text size if you want to match the stock footnotes.

 === `block-style`
 #let note-with-separator = marginalia.note.with(